Legal status of Germany: Surrender of the Wehrmacht

 Since 30 April, the US State Department had been actively pressuring all neutral countries that had retained diplomatic relations with Germany to prepare to close down German embassies and hand over their archives and records to the embassies of the Western Allies; some had done so even before May 8.
-Insofar as the High Command was the last functional part of the German government, its capitulation was considered to extinguish the German state by debellatio, and consequently vest authority in German in the Allied powers, all embassies remaining in neutral countries were immediately ordered by the Western Allies to be closed down, their diplomatic staff recalled and their records taken over into one or another Allied embassy.
+Insofar as the High Command was the last (recognized) functional part of the German government, its capitulation was considered to extinguish the German state by debellatio, and consequently vest sovereignty over German in the Allied powers, all embassies remaining in neutral countries were immediately ordered by the Western Allies to be closed down, their diplomatic staff recalled and their records taken to one or another Allied embassy.
 Those neutral countries that had been nominated as protecting powers in respect of Germany and its allies under the Geneva Conventions were notified that this function had now been terminated, and were requested by the State Department to hand all embassy records and German state property in their trust over to the Western Allies.
 All the protecting powers complied fully with the Allied demands, formally breaking off diplomatic relations; consequently the German state ceased as a diplomatic entity on 8 May 1945, the day all remaining German armed forces surrendered.

-On May 23, the Allies closed down the Flensburg administration and arrested its members.
-This formalised a legal vacuum that was only filled on June 5, when the commanders-in-chief of the four Allied Powers announced, in the Berlin Declaration, the assumption of "supreme authority" in Germany: the Allied forces not only took control of government, but also now assumed all the powers and legal authority of the German state as a whole.
-It was explicitly stated that this would not affect the annexation of Germany, although the four Powers asserted their authority, as the sole repository of German state power, to determine the future boundaries of German territory:
+On May 23, the Allies closed down the Flensburg Government, such as it was, and arrested its members.
+This formalised a legal vacuum that was only filled on June 5, when the commanders-in-chief of the four Allied Powers announced, in the Berlin Declaration, the assumption of "supreme authority" in Germany, ruling not just as military occupiers but as the sovereign power over Germany, possessed, in theory, with plenary power over the country.
+It was explicitly stated that this would not effect the annexation of Germany, although the four Powers asserted their authority, as the sole repository of German state power, to determine the future boundaries of German territory:

 "There is no central Government or authority in Germany capable of accepting responsibility for the maintenance of order, the administration of the country and compliance with the requirements of the victorious Powers.
 The unconditional surrender of Germany has thereby been effected, and Germany has become subject to such requirements as may now or hereafter be imposed upon her."